muexxl/ha_addons/batcontrol/DOCS.md

 `vat`: 0.20 # only required for awattar, ignored for tibber
 `fees`: 0.015 # only required for awattar, ignored for tibber
 `markup`: 0.03 # only required for awattar, ignored for tibber
 Tibber provides the personal prices directly via the API.
-So you need the apikey to identify YOUR home.
+So you need the apikey to get the price for YOUR home.
-Awattar only provides the EPEX Spot prices.
-Following formula is used to calculate the price for awattar:
+Awattar only provides the EPEX Spot prices via the API.
+So the final price is calculated in the software using this formula:
-(Spotprice _ (1 + markup) + fees) _ (1 + VAT)
+(Spotprice x (1 + markup) + fees) x (1 + VAT)

 ### `pvinstallations`: